TALL KITCHEN CABINETS – hOW TO ADD CABINETS ABOVE KITCHEN CABINETS

-The existing cabinets had a gap between the tops of the cabinets and the ceiling.
+The existing upper cabinets had a gap between the tops of the cabinets and the ceiling.
 I wanted to close that gap completely.
-I knew doing so would make the kitchen look and feel bigger and reduce the amount of visual clutter that accumulates up there.
+I knew doing so would make the kitchen look and feel bigger as well as reduce the amount of visual clutter that accumulates when you have empty space.

-It would also give a more custom look and provide more storage space.
+It would also give a more custom look and provide extra storage space.
 For those of you who didn’t see the before photo of the space, here is what it looked like.
+It was dark with too many wood tones.

 Next, I needed two irregular-sized cabinets to fill out the ends.
 I recruited my contractor to build these for us, as you can see it the picture above.
 He also built a third one to add to the right of the microwave.